benzittlau/ece-hackathon-intro-to-git/slides.md

 ## "Push" our branch to GitHub
 We're now going to "push" so our branch is available on GitHub

-Click the "Publish" button (the screenshot shows sync, yours will show publish)
+Click "Publish" (the screenshot shows sync, yours will show publish)

 ![Server Commit](img/publish.jpg)